-The minimum share of socially sustainable investments within the financial product is 10%.
+The minimum share of socially sustainable investments within the financial product is 11%.

 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?
+The remaining proportion of the investments may include:

-- the proportion of assets that are not deemed to meet environmental or social characteristics promoted by the financial product.
+- the proportion of assets that do not attain the minimum standard to meet environmental or social characteristics promoted by the financial product, being the proportion of assets with a positive ESG score combined with a positive E score or a positive S score and the proportion of assets being qualified as Sustainable Investment, both based on the BNPP AM ESG proprietary methodologies.
 These assets are used for investment purposes , or - instruments which are mainly used for liquidity, efficient portfolio management, and/or hedging purposes, notably cash, deposits and derivatives.